wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 (providing the easy-to-use user interface) are separate programs that communicate by the means of a local network connection.
 Therefore the most probable cause is that this connection is somehow not working.
-For example a firewall could be set up in a way that it doesnât just prevent against unauthorized connections from the internet (and perhaps to intercept some connections to the internet, too), but it also to blocks inter-process-communication inside the same computer.
+For example a firewall could be set up in a way that it doesn’t just prevent against unauthorized connections from the internet (and perhaps to intercept some connections to the internet, too), but it also to blocks inter-process-communication inside the same computer.
 Note that since Maxima